 But if TV and PC provide too many roadblocks, playing on a smartphone isn't necessarily any better.
-First, Stadia is available only on Pixel 2, 3, 3a and 4 smartphones at launch.
-While the functionality should come to iOS and other Android phones later, only a tiny portion of the audience will be able to take advantage of this seminal feature at launch.
+First, Stadia was available only on Pixel 2, 3, 3a and 4 smartphones at launch.
+While the functionality has trickled down to some other Android phones, it's a haphazard selection, and it's unclear when other platforms will become available.

 Even then, you'll need a USB-C cable, since the Stadia controller doesn't work wirelessly with smartphones yet, either.
 Then there's the "claw" smartphone grip, which is difficult to attach and even worse to take apart.

 There's also the game selection.
 The system very nearly launched with a paltry 12 games — most of which you've already had the opportunity to play.
 Gylt is the only exclusive title, and while it's not terrible, it's not what I'd call a system-seller, either.
 However, at the last minute, Google added 10 games, including the first two rebooted Tomb Raiders, Final Fantasy XV, Farming Simulator 2019 and Wolfenstein: Youngblood.
 It's a better lineup, although still stuff that's been out for months, or sometimes years.

 There are three ways to play Stadia right now, and all of them are kind of a pain.
 These features will improve over time, but "everything will be better later" seems to be one of the big themes with Stadia.
 At present, just about everything about the experience of playing games on a console or PC is better.